-- 20 The recent compilations of peatland data confirm that northern peatlands distributed across the northern mid- and highlatitude regions north of 45°N - have been a large carbon sink since the Last Glacial Maximum (Loisel et al., 2014; Loisel et al., 2017; Treat et al., 2019).
+The recent compilations of peatland data confirm that northern peatlands - distributed across the northern midlatitude and high-latitude regions north of 45° N - have been a large carbon sink since the Last Glacial Maximum (Loisel et al., 2014, 2017; Treat et al., 2019).
 Accordingly, northern peatlands were providing a persistent but variable impact on atmospheric carbon (Yu, 2011).
 Variations in the magnitude of this carbon sink are explained by changes in the rates of peatland expansion and of peat accumulation.
-In the early Holocene, both the rates of peatland expansion and of carbon accumulation appear to - 25 be highest (Yu et al., 2010) as compared to the later Holocene periods.
+In the early Holocene, both the rates of peatland expansion and of carbon accumulation appear to be higher (Yu et al., 2010) compared to the later Holocene periods.
 Since the area of peatlands remained relatively constant in the late Holocene (Adams and Faure, 1998; MacDonald et al., 2006; Yu et al., 2010), the major part of the carbon sink provided by northern peatlands during this period could be attributed to the growth in peat depth, rather than increase in the area occupied by the northern peatlands.

-The average rate of carbon accumulation associated with peat growth is estimated at 18-28 gC m-2 yr-1 (Yu, 2011).
-This rate suggests that northern peatlands, occupying 2.4-4 million km2 (Yu, 2011), may accumulate during the next 20,000 years the amount of carbon comparable to the expected cumulative anthropogenic carbon emissions corresponding to a 2.5°C warming (Raupach et al., 2014), that is, ranging from 864 (18 gC m-2 yr-1 × 2.4 · 1012 m2 × 2 · 104 yr) to 2240 (28 gC m-2 yr-1 × 4 · 1012 m2 × 2 · 104 yr) PgC.
+The average rate of carbon accumulation associated with peat growth is estimated at $18-28\,\mathrm{g\,C\,m^{-2}\,yr^{-1}}$ (Yu, 2011).
+This rate suggests that northern peatlands, occupying 2.4-4 million square kilometers (Yu, 2011), may, during the next 20 000 years, accumulate an amount of carbon comparable to the expected cumulative anthropogenic carbon emissions, corresponding to a $2.5\,^{\circ}\mathrm{C}$ warming (Raupach et al., 2014), i.e., ranging from 864 ($18\,\mathrm{g\,C\,m^{-2}\,yr^{-1}} \times 2.4 \times 10^{12}\,\mathrm{m^2} \times 2 \times 10^4\,\mathrm{years}$) to 2240 ($28\,\mathrm{g\,C\,m^{-2}\,yr^{-1}} \times 4 \times 10^{12}\,\mathrm{m^2} \times 2 \times 10^4\,\mathrm{years}$) Pg C.

-There has been little research, however, on estimating the potential magnitude of the cumulative carbon removal from the atmosphere associated with the natural development of peatland ecosystems.
+There has been little research, however, on the estimation of the potential magnitude of the cumulative carbon removal from the atmosphere associated with the natural development of peatland ecosystems.
 Individual peatland development may lead to reduction of the carbon sequestration potential under the assumptions of constant production and decomposition rates (Clymo, 1984).
-The closer the peatland ecosystem is to its steady state, that is, to the equilibrium between organic matter production and decomposition, the lower is the carbon sink magnitude.
+The closer the peat-land ecosystem is to its steady state, i.e., to the equilibrium between organic matter production and decomposition, the lower the carbon sink magnitude is.
 Therefore, the amount of carbon that northern peatlands could remove from the atmosphere will be far less than that estimated through a simple calculation presented above.

-10 The process of reaching equilibrium can be conceptualized as follows, (see Clymo, 1984; Alexandrov et al., 2016).
+The process of reaching equilibrium can be conceptualized as follows (see Clymo, 1984; Alexandrov et al., 2016).
 Peat is accumulated due to protection of organic matter in the catotelm, the lower layer of a peat deposit that is permanently saturated with water.
-Before entering the catotelm plant litters first go through the upper layer of the peat deposit, the acrotelm, that is not permanently saturated with water.
+Before entering the catotelm plant litters first go through the upper layer of the peat deposit, the acrotelm, which is not permanently saturated with water.
 Despite intense aerobic decomposition of organic matter in the acrotelm, at least a small portion of the organic matter that enters the acrotelm reaches the catotelm in an accumulating peatland.
 This is, of course, not true in the case of a degrading peatland, but degrading peatlands do not fall within the scope of this study.